-In the fast-track urology clinic you will be assessed carefully by a urologist or a urology nurse specialist.
-Based on this assessment, and the results of your blood tests, it is likely that you will be advised to have transrectal ultra-sound guided biopsies of your prostate (pictured right).
-This procedure may be performed at the first visit or at a later stage, and you should read the download leaflet before the procedure is performed.
+In the fast-track urology clinic, you will be assessed carefully by a urologist or a urology nurse specialist.
+Based on this assessment, it is likely that you will be advised to have transrectal ultra-sound guided biopsies of your prostate (pictured right).
+This procedure may be performed at the first visit or at a later stage, and you should read the information leaflet before the procedure is performed.

 Click here to see a calculation of the risk of biopsy-detectable prostate cancer

 It may take up to a week before you get the final results of your prostate biopsies.
 The biopsies are analysed under a microscope (pictured right) to determine whether prostate cancer is present.
-If it is, the tissue is examined in more detail to determine the grade of cancer (the Gleason grade) by looking at the characteristics of individual groups of cancerous cells.
+If it is, the tissue is examined in more detail to determine the grade of cancer (the Gleason grade).
+This is done by looking at the characteristics of individual groups of cancerous cells.